Kirill-Bugaev/sweetscope/README.md

 * Two run methods of cscope query: Vim native and external
 * Auto load cscope db for predefined file types
 * Map predefined file types and quickfix buffer for cscope query
-* Save history of cscope queries
+* Manage history of queries
-* Save and load history of cscope queries to\from file
+* Save and load history of queries to\from file
-* Search and select in history of cscope queries
+* Search and select in history of queries
-* Restore quickfix stack after Vim native cscope query, prepend quickfix flooding
+* Restore quickfix stack after cscope query run, prepend quickfix flooding

 ### Default key maps
 Just move cursor on interesting word or select it visually and use some of key maps below.